 Conditioning is a stimulus-response method used to teach babies to hold their breath in response to verbal triggers.
 By using this method of conditioning, the parent will teach the baby breath control on command.

 Conditioning is important because it prepares the child for his or her first underwater experience outside the womb.
-If incorporated and practiced regularly in the daily bath routine, by 4 months the child will be ready for a trauma-free submersion.
+If incorporated and practised regularly in the daily bath routine, by 4 months the child will be ready for a trauma-free submersion.

 What are babies capable of achieving in the pool?